 How much does it normally cost for a Psychology Session?

-Have you temporarily changed your service due to the COVID-19 crisis?
+Have you changed your service due to the COVID-19 crisis?

-Yes, in addition to our regular face-to-face counselling sessions we are now offering the option of Telehealth (video or phone) sessions until the end of September 2020.
+Yes, in addition to our regular face-to-face counselling sessions we are now offering the option of Telehealth (video or phone) sessions.

 How much does Medicare rebate for Psychological Services?